ja88a/zksync-aa-custom/README.md

 - `yarn hardhat deploy-zksync --script deploy-factory.ts`: deploys the factory contract
 - `yarn hardhat deploy-zksync --script deploy-multisig.ts`: deploys a multisig wallet and executes a transaction.

+# Account Abstraction - zkSync Tutorial

+Code for the "Account abstraction" tutorial from the [zkSync v2 documentation](https://v2-docs.zksync.io/dev/).

+You can find a full step-by-step guide to build this project [in this article](https://v2-docs.zksync.io/dev/tutorials/custom-aa-tutorial.html#prerequisite).

 ## Support